deltachat/deltachat-pages/en/help.md

 Yes.
 Delta Chat 1.36 comes with a new, experimental function for using the same account on different devices:

+- Make sure both devices are on the same Wi-Fi or network

 - On the first device, go to **Settings → Add Second Device**, unlock the screen if needed and wait a moment until a QR code is shown